Styyx1/Ruvaak-Readme/README.md

 ### Controller Setup

 Controller compatibility is turned on by default as Ruvaak uses a neat SKSE plugin called [Auto Input Switch](https://www.nexusmods.com/skyrimspecialedition/mods/54309) and therefor it won't interfere for anyone using keyboard and mouse for controls.
 If you use a gamepad, however, you should make yourself familiar with the changed controls.
-Ruvaak uses [TUCS](https://www.nexusmods.com/skyrimspecialedition/mods/29381).
+Ruvaak uses [TUCS](https://www.nexusmods.com/skyrimspecialedition/mods/29381) with a small change so that the tween menu is ``RB + Start`` instead of ``LB + Start``.
 If you don't like the control layout you can disable the mods under *Gamepad support* at any time/

 ### Ultrawide Options